JulieRauer/Questionnaire/Questionnaire_After.md

 	Please indicate how important this feature is to you on a scale from 1 - 5.

-	Circle: 1 - not important at all, 3 - maybe, 5 - very important)
+	Circle: 1 - not important at all, 3 - maybe, 5 - very important

 	<pre>1     2     3     4     5 <pre>

         Any comments about this feature that detects your fall?

 ## Speech:

 6. Do you find that people are able to understand what you say?

-	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I can't speak)
+	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I can't speak

-	1	2	3	4	5
+	<pre>1	2	3	4	5 <pre>

 ## Sight:

 7. Do you have trouble seeing small print items or smaller sized images?

-	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I am legally blind)
+	Circle: 1 - always, 3 - sometimes, 4 - never, 5 - I am legally blind

-	1	2	3	4	5
+	<pre>1	2	3	4	5 <pre>

 ## Hearing: